Molecular evolution: Chromosome number and organization

 Changes in chromosome number can play a key role in speciation, as differing chromosome numbers can serve as a barrier to reproduction in hybrids.
 Human chromosome 2 was created from a fusion of two chimpanzee chromosomes and still contains central telomeres as well as a vestigial second centromere.
 Polyploidy, especially allopolyploidy, which occurs often in plants, can also result in reproductive incompatibilities with parental species.
 Agrodiatus blue butterflies have diverse chromosome numbers ranging from n=10 to n=134 and additionally have one of the highest rates of speciation identified to date.

-Gene content and distribution

-Different organisms house different numbers of genes within their genomes as well as different patterns in the distribution of genes throughout the genome.
-Some organisms, such as most bacteria, Drosophila, and Arabidopsis have particularly compact genomes with little repetitive content or non-coding DNA.
-Other organisms, like mammals or maize, have large amounts of repetitive DNA, long introns, and substantial spacing between different genes.
-The content and distribution of genes within the genome can influence the rate at which certain types of mutations occur and can influence the subsequent evolution of different species.
-Genes with longer introns are more likely to recombine due to increased physical distance over the coding sequence.
-As such, long introns may facilitate ectopic recombination, and result in higher rates of new gene formation.
+Cilliate genomes house each gene in individual chromosomes.

 Organelles

-In addition to the nuclear genome, endosymbiont organelles contain their own genetic material typically as circular plasmids.
+In addition to the nuclear genome, endosymbiont organelles contain their own genetic material.
 Mitochondrial and chloroplast DNA varies across taxa, but membrane-bound proteins, especially electron transport chain constituents are most often encoded in the organelle.
 Chloroplasts and mitochondria are maternally inherited in most species, as the organelles must pass through the egg.
 In a rare departure, some species of mussels are known to inherit mitochondria from father to son.